-Crumb cake meets pound cake in this absolute gem of a cake!
-Richly infused with Irish Cream liqueur and topped with a lavish layer of buttery crumbs, this plush and golden Irish cream crumb cake is absolutely irresistible (translation: this is the cake you carve into thin slivers at midnight, or slice into thick slabs for a late morning snack).
+Crumb cake meets pound cake in this Irish cream crumb cake!
+Flavored with Irish Cream liqueur and topped with a lavish layer of buttery crumbs, this plush and golden crumb cake is absolutely irresistible.

-Whether you bake this everyday cake for St. Patrick’s Day or simply on an afternoon whim, I know you’ll find it delicious down to the very last crumb.
+Whether you bake this cake for St. Patrick’s Day or on an afternoon whim, I know you’ll find it delicious down to the very last crumb.

 Richly infused with Irish Cream liqueur and topped with buttery crumbs, this plush Irish cream crumb cake is absolutely irresistible!